What SARTs Should Know About Sexual Violence

 A common coping strategy for many victims is continuing their day-to-day routines immediately following the assault and choosing not to tell anyone or tell very few people.
 It is normal for victims of sexual assault to disclose to a trusted friend or family member before seeking advocates or medical care, or reporting to law enforcement.

 One study of women who had experienced sexual assault found that a quarter of victims only disclosed their victimization to someone after a year or more had passed.
-Another study of childhood sexual abuse victims found that roughly a third of female victims and almost three-quarters of male victims did not disclose their victimization to others at the time of the abuse, with 44.9% of victims waiting more than 20 years to disclose.
+Another study of childhood sexual abuse victims found that roughly a third of female victims and almost three-quarters of male victims did not disclose their victimization to others at the time of the abuse, with 44.9% of male victims waiting more than 20 years to disclose.

 Victims of sexual assault and other traumatic events may “ignore” or try to manage the effects of the trauma and suppress emotions associated with the trauma for many years.
 Victims who appear to “ignore” an assault may be doing so as their brain is not able to process the trauma, or the feeling of being unsafe that is associated with the memory of the assault.
 If and when victims do choose to disclose, victims may feel the same threat or attack they experienced during the assault or as though the assault happened very recently.
 It is best practice to treat victims with trauma-informed care, whenever a service provider receives a report of sexual assault.